-Between January and June 1973 I traveled in North Africa, Italy and the UK with my girlfriend Barbara.
+Between January and June 1973 I traveled in North Africa, Europe and the UK with my girlfriend Barbara.
 I spent the summer and fall of 1973 in the Stikine Range of British Columbia as a blaster and geological assistant.
 Turning 25, encouraged by my boss Arne Birkeland, PEng, I realized that I had to earn a geology degree if I was going to advance my career in mineral exploration.
-I applied to Albert “Moose” Manifold, head of the Mining Technology program at the British Columbia Institute of Technology at Burnaby, BC.
-He accepted me as a mature student on the understanding that I learn the necessary math and science.
+With Arne’s support, I applied to Albert “Moose” Manifold, head of the Mining Technology program at the British Columbia Institute of Technology at Burnaby, BC.
+He accepted me as a “mature student” on the understanding that I had learn the necessary math and science.
 I had no math beyond 4th Form UK (age 14) and virtually no physics or chemistry at all.
-I married Barbara the weekend I started school; and spent a challenging year of the two-year program, finished top of my class that year and then transferred to the Geological Engineering Program at the University of British Columbia.
+I married Barbara the weekend I started school; and spent a challenging year of the two-year program, finished top of my class that year and then transferred to the four year Geological Engineering Program at the University of British Columbia.

 I graduated in 1978 with a B. Applied Sc. in Geological Engineering (Geotechnical Engineering Option) and was awarded the first Aro A. Aho Medal given to a Geological Engineering student for academic excellence.
-In my last two years, I specialized in oceanography, hydraulics, fluvial geomorphology and coastal engineering: my thesis was focused on the effects of river training structures on the development of dendritic drainage patterns on the enormous Fraser River Delta.
+In my last two years, I specialized in oceanography, hydraulics, fluvial geomorphology and coastal engineering.
+My thesis was focused on the effects of river training structures on the development of dendritic drainage patterns on the enormous Fraser River Delta.
 That research was supported by two summers spent working mapping the sediment distributions of the Fraser River and Kitimat River deltas with Dr. John Luternauer and Dr. John Clague of the Geological Survey of Canada.

 In the fall of 1978 I started work with Dames & Moore , a then well-known geotechnical engineering consultancy in Vancouver, but which is long gone now.
 But instead of enjoying geotechnical engineering work in the Vancouver area, I had to work away from home at the Syncrude oil sands project in northern Alberta, and at various mine tailings dams projects in Canada and Idaho.